xynehq/gpu-scripts/README.md

 *   **Operating System:** Linux-based (due to `apt-get` for package installation).
 *   **Python:** Python 3 and `pip3` installed.
 *   **Permissions:** `sudo` privileges are required for installing system packages (e.g., `libnuma1`).
+*   **Hardware:**
-*   **Hardware:** NVIDIA GPUs and their corresponding drivers are necessary for SGLang to run with GPU acceleration.
+    *   NVIDIA GPUs and their corresponding drivers are necessary for SGLang to run with GPU acceleration.
+    *   A compatible CUDA Toolkit (version 12.1 or newer is recommended) must be installed.
+The `setup-sglang.sh` script attempts to verify this and can assist with installation on Debian/Ubuntu-based systems.
 *   **Internet:** An active internet connection is needed for downloading Python packages and Hugging Face models.
 *   **`jq` (Optional):** For pretty-printing JSON responses in `test_sglang_model.sh`.
 Install via `sudo apt-get install jq`.